EToledoR/MadcubaDatabases/README.md

 - Add documentation regading how to add new databases.
 Mainly the changes that we need to do in the MADCUBA codebase not only to include the database in the catalog but also so the new catalog is displayed in the combobox at the MADCUBA Gui.
 - Allow multiple users databases.
 - Align queries for the Lovas databases with the other databases.
-- Add Lovas 2009 ctalog.
+- Add Lovas 2009 catalog.